puffinn/puffinn/bench/README.md

 ## Hashing

+The code for this benchmark is [here](https://github.com/Cecca/puffinn/blob/b7b76f765faf6ad896de67b15b5a41efa11b1629/bench/bench.cpp#L96-L131).
+During index construction the hash function is hidden behind a unique pointer, and the vector to be hashed as well.
+This indirection is rather expensive, as shown in the table below, were we compare this invocation pattern with the invocation without virtual calls.
+Again, the times are in nanoseconds.

 |               ns/op |                op/s |    err% |     total | Hashing
 |--------------------:|--------------------:|--------:|----------:|:--------
 |              348.17 |        2,872,187.65 |    0.0% |      0.00 | `FHT cross polytope`